|It was our intention to show what could be done by a relatively small club with limited

 We can't claim to be the only ones with this idea.
 At the same time as the

 Vanguard Way was being developed, the Sussex and Kent Areas of the Ramblersí

 Association were putting together an idea for a similar route, the 82-mile

 Wealdway, which starts at Gravesend then works its way to the Ashdown Forest.

 About halfway along their respective distances, the two routes come together

 and fight each other off several times before diverging at their south ends, the

-Vanguard Way heading west to Seaford, the Wealdway east to Eastbourne.
+Vanguard Way heading west to Seaford then Newhaven, the Wealdway east to Eastbourne.